Harry Potter and the Order of the Phoenix (film): Casting

 The inclusion or cutting of some characters sparked speculation from fans as to the importance of the characters in the final book of the series, which was released just ten days after the film.
-In April 2006, representatives of Jim McManus said he would be playing Aberforth Dumbledore, Albus' brother and the barman of the Hog's Head, in which Harry and his friends found Dumbledore's Army.
+In April 2006, representatives of Jim McManus said he would be playing Aberforth Dumbledore, Albus's brother and the barman of the Hog's Head, in which Harry and his friends found Dumbledore's Army.
 A week later WB announced that the role was "very minor", allaying some of the speculation to the significance of the role, which, before the final book, was not even a speaking part.
 MTV reported in October 2006 that Dobby the house elf, who appeared in the second film, Chamber of Secrets, and in the fifth book, would be cut, opening up "plot questions" as to how the role of the elf would be filled.
 MTV also reported about a month before the release of the final book that Kreacher, the Black family's house-elf, was cut from the film in one draft of the script.
 Rowling prodded the filmmakers to include him, saying, "You know, I wouldn't [cut him] if I were you.
 Or you can, but if you get to make a seventh film, you'll be tied in knots", he was added back into the script.

 Other minor roles were cut with subsequent drafts of the script.
 At the US premiere of Goblet of Fire, series producer David Heyman said that former Hogwarts professor Gilderoy Lockhart, played by Kenneth Branagh in Harry Potter and the Chamber of Secrets, was in the first draft of the script for Phoenix.
 Neither Branagh nor the character of Lockhart appears in the final version.
 Tiana Benjamin was scheduled to return for the film in the role of Angelina Johnson, the captain of the Gryffindor Quidditch team, but she had to withdraw due to a commitment to playing Chelsea Fox in EastEnders.
 The character, as well as the entire Quidditch subplot, was ultimately cut from the film.
 Benjamin did record sound clips for the Order of the Phoenix video game.